-Other key medium-term challenges include the slow economic recovery, which continues to pressure economically sensitive sales tax receipts, along with a sizeable uptick in claims liabilities in the city's self-insurance fund, related in part to police post-traumatic stress disorder (PTSD) claims following last year's civil unrest.
-The city plans to leverage a share of its \$271 million allocation from the American Rescue Plan Act (ARPA) through fiscal 2024, along with some general fund reserves to fill interim budget gaps, while phasing in a gradual return in service provision and funding ongoing investments in strategic priorities.
-The revenue projections included in the five-year financial forecast are, we believe, reasonably conservative and do not rely on optimistic growth assumptions to achieve a balanced budget once ARPA funds are exhausted.
-Further, while we expect some use of reserves, the city's general fund balance was at a historic high of 35% at the end of fiscal 2020, well in excess of the city's minimum fund balance policy requirement of 17%, which we believe offers some latitude for deficit spending without jeopardizing credit quality.
+Other key medium-term challenges include the ongoing pandemic recovery, which continued to pressure economically sensitive sales tax receipts through 2021, and an increasing likelihood of recession in the coming 12 months, which could dampen economic growth and revenue performance.
+The city has also seen a sizable uptick in claims liabilities in its self-insurance fund, related in part to police post-traumatic stress disorder (PTSD) claims following 2020's civil unrest, and although we do not expect the fund to be an ongoing source of budgetary pressure, we note that the deterioration in the fund's net position leaves the city more vulnerable to unexpected changes in outyear budget cycles.
+While we expect some use of reserves through the next few years, the city's general fund balance was at a historic high of 35% at the end of fiscal 2020, well in excess of its minimum fund balance policy requirement of 17%, which we believe offers some latitude for deficit spending without jeopardizing credit quality.

-Key factors supporting the 'AAA' include the city's:
+Key factors supporting the 'AAA' include Minneapolis':

-• Reserves, which were at a historic high of 35% of expenditures at the end of fiscal 2020 and that we expect will remain above 17% despite planned drawdowns over the coming few years, along with a multiyear budget forecast that details how the city will return to regular budgetary balance without the use of ARPA funds or reserves in a few years;

-- Robust economy that, despite the pandemic and events of 2020, continues to grow at a historic rate, supporting per capita wealth and income measures that are unusually strong for a city of its size; - Proactive management, as evident in a strong Financial Management Assessment (FMA) that includes, among other things, multiyear financial planning and a strong institutional framework; and - Favorable debt ratios relative to other large and growing U.S. cities and only moderate pension and other postemployment benefit (OPEB) exposure, with little medium-term likelihood of meaningful cost acceleration.
+- Very strong reserves, which we expect will remain above 17% despite planned drawdowns over the coming few years, along with a multiyear budget forecast that details how the city will return to regular budgetary balance without the use of ARPA funds or reserves in a few years; - Robust economy that continues to grow at a historic rate, supporting per capita wealth and income measures that are unusually strong for a city of its size; - Proactive management, as evident in a strong Financial Management Assessment (FMA) that includes, among other things, multiyear financial planning and a strong institutional framework; and - Favorable debt ratios relative to other large and growing U.S. cities and only moderate pension and other postemployment benefit (OPEB) exposure, with little medium-term likelihood of meaningful cost acceleration.

-Environmental, social, and governance (ESG) factors
+Environmental, social, and governance

-Minneapolis is subject to elevated social risk relative to sector norms, as evident in the civil unrest experienced last summer, which led to significant property damage and a \$27 million legal settlement with the family of George Floyd.
-We believe that ongoing public safety reform may be responsive to public concerns around policing in Minneapolis in a way that limits the likelihood of future unrest.
+Minneapolis has a recent history of elevated social risk, as evident in the civil unrest experienced in 2020 summer.
+We believe that ongoing public safety reform may be responsive to public concerns around policing in the city in a way that limits the likelihood of future unrest.
 However, the policy trajectory around policing remains fluid, as does public sentiment, and social risks will likely remain elevated in the near term.
-Governance risks generally align with sector norms, as do environmental risks.
+Governance and environmental risks are credit neutral.